oploadk/localua/README.md

 localua.sh is a Bash script to download and install a self-contained Lua and LuaRocks on Linux, macOS and MSYS2.

-It supports Lua 5.1 to 5.3.
+It supports Lua 5.1 to 5.4.
 It does *not* officially support other operating systems or environments, and it does *not* support LuaJIT.

-Support for Lua 5.4 is experimental.
-You can use 5.4 by explicitly specifying the version but 5.3 is the default as of now.

 If this does not fit your needs, check out: